Family Law San Diego – RESTRAINING ORDERS AND EVICTIONS

 So, because boyfriends and girlfriends have these rights, not even a domestic violence restraining order directing the tenant to stay away from the landlord and/or the landlord’s residence can deprive the tenant of his or her possessory rights in and to the protected party’s premises.
 The restraining order itself is not the vehicle by which a lawful eviction is affected.
 In fact, despite some of the orders which are contained in domestic violence restraining orders, there must be a valid writ of possession and five days’ notice to allow the tenant to voluntarily vacate the property.

 If you need a Family Lawyer San Diego Free Consultation, you should seek the advice of a California State divorce attorney.
 The San Diego Divorce Attorney at the Law Office of Michael C. MacNeil have many years of divorce law experience and will competently represent your family law case.
-Please call for a no-cost divorce attorney consultation at (858)922-7098.
+Please call for a low-cost divorce attorney consultation at (858)922-7098.
 We look forward to helping you with any of your questions about divorce in San Diego.